Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 title: Success in bootcamp
 ---

-Welcome to the final selection phase!
+Welcome to our bootcamp.
 If you made it this far, well done!
 You're a star.

-For the next two weeks you are expected to behave like a full time Umuzi recruit.
+For the next couple of weeks you are expected to behave like this is your full-time gig.
 That means you need to work hard.
 You'll be using our custom learning platform and you'll be interacting with our staff and each other as though you are already part of our community.

 And, it's going to be hard work!